Corrina Owens shares her proven methods for reducing churn risk

 • How are they using it?

-As Corrina notes, “It’s just so important to […] find out [and simplify] what is that valuable thing that you are delivering to your client and then deliver it day in and day out.
-I mean, if you’re not talking to your customers multiple times a week, your company’s doing something wrong.”
+As Corrina notes, “It's important to find out what valuable thing you're delivering to your client, simplify it, and then deliver it consistently.
+If you're not talking to your customers multiple times a week, your company's doing something wrong.”

 3. Make it easy for your customers to pitch your product to executives